open-sd/opensd/README.md

 ## Disclaimer
 I have no affiliation with Valve or any of their properties.

 Valve, Steam, Steam Deck, Steam Controller or other Valve trademarks, are the property of Valve LLC.
+Playstation, DualShock and DualSense or other Sony trademarks are the property of the Sony Corporation.
 Any reference to these, or other tradmarks, are in fair use.

 All hardware documentation and implementation is derived from legal reverse-engineering and referencing other GPL-licensed open-source code published in the Linux kernel.
 No code or documentation in this project has been obtained from any method that could be considered a trade secret.